Geary Boulevard Improvement Project

 We have also heard from small businesses about the importance of maintaining customer access to their storefronts.
 The SFMTA conducted a merchant loading survey to identify places where curb space changes, such as adding more passenger or commercial loading zones, can help meet the needs of local businesses.

-Moving stops from the near-side of the street to the far-side lets buses clear an intersection before stopping.
-It also allows buses to benefit from transit signal priority technology, where buses communicate with the signal to make them more likely to catch a green light.
-If a bus has to serve a stop before the intersection, there is no way for the bus to be able to communicate to the signal because the amount of time a bus needs to wait at a stop for passengers to load/unload is variable.
+Moving stops from the near-side of the street to the far-side lets buses get through an intersection before stopping.
+It also allows buses to benefit from transit signal priority technology, where buses communicate with the traffic signal to make them more likely to catch a green light.
+If a bus has to serve a stop before the intersection, it can’t communicate with the signal because the amount of time a bus needs to wait at a stop for passengers to load/unload is variable.
 Moving stops far-side also removes conflicts with vehicles turning right, which can cause vehicle queuing and pedestrian safety issues when vehicles try to pass around the bus and through the crosswalk.

 Map showing proposed bus stop relocations/removals: • At Geary and 25th Avenue, the inbound Rapid bus stop is proposed to be relocated from the near side to the far side of the intersection.
 The outbound Rapid bus stop relocation is now proposed to be dropped. • At Geary and 23rd Avenue inbound, the local stop is proposed to be relocated from the near side to the far side of the intersection. • At Geary and 22nd Avenue outbound, the local stop is proposed to be relocated from the near side to the far side of the intersection. • At Geary and 20th Avenue, both the inbound and outbound Rapid bus stops are proposed to be relocated from the near side to the far side of the intersection. • At Geary and 17th Avenue, the inbound bus stop is proposed to be relocated from the near side to the far side of the intersection.
 The outbound bus stop relocation is now proposed to be dropped. • At Geary and Park Presidio inbound, the Rapid stop is proposed to be relocated from the near side to the far side of the intersection. • At Geary and 12th Avenue, both the inbound and outbound local bus stops are proposed to be removed. • At Geary and 6th Avenue, both inbound and outbound Rapid bus stops are proposed to be relocated from the near side to the far side of the intersection. • At Geary and 3rd Avenue, the outbound local stop is proposed to be relocated from the near side to the far side of the intersection.

-Map showing proposed bus stop changes, including removing the stops at 12th Avenue, to improve travel time and reliability.
+Map showing the project’s bus stop changes that were made in 2023 to improve travel time and reliability.
 Download a PDF version.

-On average, one person is injured in a collision each month on Geary.
+Before the project on average, one person was injured in a collision each month on Geary.
 In places where both eastbound and westbound vehicles on Geary can turn left, they often face each other nose-to-nose as they wait for a gap in traffic.
 When an opposing vehicle is obstructing the driver’s view, drivers have three different conflicts to consider as they make their turn: pedestrians in the crosswalk, opposing through traffic, and opposing left-turns.
 This can lead to drivers making quick or uninformed decisions which can sometimes lead to collisions.
-One tool the SFMTA can use to improve pedestrian safety is left-turn restrictions, which reduces conflicts between vehicles and people walking, and improves driver visibility.
+One tool the SFMTA can use to improve pedestrian safety is left-turn restrictions, which reduce conflicts between vehicles and people walking, and improves driver visibility.

 In other locations on Geary where similar turn restrictions have been implemented, the number of reported vehicle collisions related to left-turn movements have been reduced and there have been no subsequent reported pedestrian collisions.
-Based on these positive results, the Geary Boulevard Improvement Project proposes to remove one left-turn opportunity among each “couplet” (where existing conditions allow both eastbound and westbound left-turns at two adjacent intersections) within the project limits.
+Based on these positive results, the Geary Boulevard Improvement Project removed one left-turn opportunity among each “couplet” (where existing conditions allow both eastbound and westbound left-turns at two adjacent intersections) within the project limits.
 Collision history and access implications were considered in selecting which direction among each couplet is recommended to be restricted.
+The Quick-Build evaluation found that queues at the remaining left-turn opportunities stayed well within acceptable levels, with less than 25% of capacity used at peak hours.

 Turn restrictions also create space to construct larger median pedestrian refuge islands, so that people crossing Geary have a safe place to wait in the middle of the street in case they cannot walk across the roadway in one traffic signal cycle.
 This is especially important near senior centers.